 - TECHNOLOGY ACCEPTABLE USE AGREEMENT: Articulate acceptable employee uses of your company's technology, in addition to the consequences of misuse.

-- BUSINESS CONTINUITY PLAN: Demonstrates to your clients, shareholders, and partners that your business is prepared for the worst.
+- BUSINESS CONTINUITY PLAN: Demonstrate to your clients, shareholders, and partners that your business is prepared for the worst.

 - SECURITY AWARENESS TRAINING: Formal and ongoing security training for employees that reinforces proper end-user behavior through simulated phishing attacks.

 It is wise to understand that no organization can be 100% protected from a cyberattack.
 Our current threat landscape makes it rational to assume a disruption will eventually occur.
-With this thinking in mind, ensure adequate preparations are in place to respond and recover from a cyber incident with little to no damage to operations, the financial bottom line, or your organization's reputation.
+With this thinking in mind, ensure preparations are in place to respond and recover from a cyber incident with as minimal impact on operations, the financial bottom line, and your organization's reputation.

 Being prepared and building cyber-resilience means knowing where your risks lie.
 If you are questioning your own organization's cyber resilience, consider engaging in a cybersecurity risk assessment.
-This is the best way to uncover and address hidden cybersecurity risks within your organization.
+This evaluation will uncover and address hidden cybersecurity risks within your organization.

 For more information on improving your organization's cyber resiliency, connect with us at firstname.lastname@example.org or call 888.624.6737.
 Clients, please get in touch with your Systems Engineering Account Manager.